barbinbrad/manufacturing/notes/20220429 - visualizing routes.md

 The problem is complex because it's difficult for a human to figure out how to store this kind of thing in a relational database.
 Imagine trying to represent a complex graph with a single form with two fields: `FROM` and `TO`.
 The big picture is too easily lost.
 Thus, an interface is needed beyond the basic CRUD table view.

-#### Hypothesis: by creating a graph-based visual editor for manufacturing routing, it becomes easier to represent graph-based routing.
+#### Hypothesis: 1/ by creating a graph-based visual editor for manufacturing routing, it becomes easier to represent graph-based routing.
+And 2/ representing manufacturing as a graph has great benefits.